RIPE-NCC/ripe-database-documentation/README.md

 npm run docs:dev
 ```

-This command is going to launch a local server in http://localhost:8080.
+This command is going to launch a local server, you should be able to see the port in the console.
 If you have a problem running this command, you should run

 ```shell